 Studio Syd

-In spring 2025, Malmö Konsthall will begin work on a professional art studio for artists with non-normative abilities in Skåne.
-The studio, currently called Studio Syd, will become the first dedicated professional art initiative for artists with non-normative abilities in southern Sweden.
+Studio Syd is a professional art studio for artists with disabilities in Skåne.
+The studio, run by Malmö Konsthall, is the first dedicated professional art initiative for artists with disabilities in southern Sweden.
 The project aims to bring visibility to this group within the arts and culture sectors, highlight their significant contributions to regional art development, and create new structures for professional artistic practice within the group.

 A bridge to the established art world

-Studio Syd will be aimed at artists with non-normative abilities in Skåne who want to develop a professional art practice.
+The studio, provisionally titled Studio Syd, is aimed at artists with disabilities in Skåne who want to develop a professional art practice.
 The studio’s purpose is to open pathways into the established art world for individuals who have previously lacked access to it.
 While there are currently opportunities for this group to work professionally in other cultural fields in Skåne, there are none within the visual arts.

-Studio Syd will serve as both a physical meeting place in Malmö, with studios for artistic work and a gallery for exhibitions, and a digital platform representing artists on a national and international level.
-Unlike other similar initiatives in Sweden, Studio Syd will not be funded by LSS (The Act concerning Support and Service for Persons with Certain Disabilities), providing artists with greater flexibility and freedom in their practice.
+Studio Syd serves as both a physical meeting place in Malmö, with studios for twelve artists, and a gallery for exhibitions.
+A digital platform will also be established to present artists nationally and internationally.
+Unlike other similar initiatives in Sweden, Studio Syd is not funded by LSS (The Act concerning Support and Service for Persons with Certain Disabilities), providing artists with greater flexibility and freedom in their practice.

 With support from The Swedish Inheritance Fund

-The work on the new studio is made possible by a three-year project grant of approximately six million SEK, awarded to Malmö Konsthall by the Swedish Inheritance Fund in autumn 2024.
+The work on the new studio was made possible by a three-year project grant of approximately six million SEK, awarded to Malmö Konsthall by the Swedish Inheritance Fund (Allmänna Arvsfonden) in autumn 2024.
 With this initiative, the fund aims to support the development of a society where everyone can participate on equal terms.

 The target group involved

-The initiative will be developed based on the target group’s wishes and artistic ambitions, under the guidance of professional artists.
-An important starting point for the project has been to ensure that the target group has influence throughout the entire process.
+The initiative has been developed based on the target group’s wishes and artistic ambitions, under the guidance of professional artists.
+An important starting point for the project was to ensure that the target group had influence throughout the entire process.
 In January 2023, a dialogue group was therefore established with representatives from LSS-supported activities in Skåne, who were involved in the planning of the studio throughout the year.

 After the project period from 2025 to 2027, a sustainable organizational structure and funding model will be in place to enable long-term operation and further development of the initiative.
 We will also develop a dissemination model so that similar initiatives can be established in other parts of the country.